prof-tallman/csc228/study_guide_midterm1.md

 You will not know the exact questions in advance.
 Prepare by making sure that you understand the major ideas well enough to explain them without relying on memorized definitions or prepared paragraphs.
 This test covers the major ideas since the beginning of the term.

-The exam will include four parts.
+The exam will include three parts.

-- **Part I: Multiple Choice (15 points)** will cover major concepts from the readings and class.
+- **Part I: Multiple Choice (20 points)** will cover major concepts from the readings and class.
-- **Part II: Short Answer (25 points)** will ask you to explain important ideas in your own words, generally requiring a few sentences per answer.
+- **Part II: Short Answer (30 points)** will ask you to explain important ideas in your own words, generally requiring a few sentences per answer.
-- **Part III: Puzzle Problems (45 points)** will require you to apply several of the historical cipher methods practiced in class.
+- **Part III: Puzzle Problems (50 points)** will require you to apply several of the historical cipher methods practiced in class.
-- **Part IV: Free Response (15 points)** will ask you to analyze a modern cryptographic situation and explain the security protections it provides or lacks.

 ### Readings and Material Covered ###

-- *The Code Book*, Chapters 1, 2, 3, 4, and 6
+- *The Code Book*, Chapters 1, 2, 3, 4, and 6: do not worry too much about the historical events themselves; the exam is more about the development of cryptographic systems
 - Class lessons and activities on historical cryptography and cryptanalysis
-- Caesar shift, rail fence, mixed-alphabet substitution, one-time pads, Enigma, AES, and public-key cryptography
+- Caesar Shift, Rail Fence, Mixed-Alphabet Substitution, Vigenere Cipher, and binary One-Time Pads
 - GPG activities involving keys, encryption, decryption, and digital signatures

 ### Homework Page ###